 However, it is important that fair conditions also are being provided regarding reporting requirements and other operational processes.
 The proportionality principle should apply not only to the size of the institution but also the nature of the operations, so that regulatory systems do not impact the operations to a greater extent than necessary.

 President and CEO

 Kommuninvest is a municipal cooperation for efficient and sustainable financing of housing, infrastructure, schools, hospitals etc. Together, we get better loan terms than each one individually.
 Since its inception in 1986, the Kommuninvest collaboration has helped lower the local government sector’s borrowing costs by many billion kronor.
-Currently, 273 municipalities and 9 counties/regions are members of this voluntary cooperation.
-With total assets of around SEK 370 billion (USD ~43 billion), Kommuninvest is the largest lender to the local government sector and the sixth largest credit institution in Sweden.
+Currently, 288 municipalities and county councils/regions are members of this voluntary cooperation.
+With total assets of around SEK 385 billion, Kommuninvest is the largest lender to the local government sector and the sixth largest credit institution in Sweden.
 The head office is located in Örebro.